DCAN-Labs/cdni-brain/docs/hpc.md

 ## Open OnDemand

  A web portal to access MSI's compute clusters in your browser, which can be used for accessing MSI files and running jobs.
-    * Select *Interactive Apps* at the top and select which Desktop you would like:
+    - Select *Interactive Apps* at the top and select which Desktop you would like:
-    * The *Persistent Desktop* should run until next maintenance day
+    - The *Persistent Desktop* should run until the next maintenance day
-    * If selecting *Desktop* choose which cluster, how many resources, and the time you need
+    - If selecting *Desktop* choose which cluster, how many resources, and the time you need
-    * Agate is good for visualization and GPU utilization
+    - Agate is good for visualization and GPU utilization
-    * Mangi is good for running long jobs
+    - Mangi and Agate are good for running long jobs
-    * Several other apps are available, including MATLAB and RStudio Server
+    - Several other apps are available, including MATLAB and RStudio Server

 ![Open OnDemand Window](img/ood_example.jpeg)